mohrf/mdserve/README.md

 # mdserve

-Simple command-line markdown server with automatic refresh. **mdserve** will serve your markdown files on localhost and will automatically update them while you edit.
+Simple command-line markdown server with automatic refresh. **mdserve** will serve your markdown files at localhost and will automatically update them while you edit.

 ## Usage